acohen27/dockerStuff/README.md

 You should be set to go!

-hello
-  new line???
-    c'mon seriously!

 ## Routine Work Procedure:

-hello
-  new line???
-    c'mon seriously!

 * (You may need to do this - git remote set-url origin git@github.com:ServiceMesh/agility.git)
 * Start a new terminal and type "docker" to initialize the docker environment and its variables
 * git pull agility (to get the latest)
 * cd $KARAF_HOME/.. and ant clean deploy

   *FYI: It will compile everything and put all the jars into $KARAF_HOME/deploy*
-* cd ```<path to dockerStuff>``` && docker-compose restart agilitykaraf *FYI: It will restart agility (karaf)*
+* cd ```<path to dockerStuff>``` && docker-compose restart agilitykaraf

+  *FYI: It will restart agility (karaf)*
 * Play away with agility, eclipse, or whatever

 # Common Docker Commands

 - docker-machine ip default (or whatever you called it) how to make a new linebreak?

   ```*See Docker's Ip Address*```
-  why is not on a new line?

 - docker-machine restart default (or whatever you called it)

   *Restart Docker-Machine.
 Useful if a container completely froze and cannot CTRL+C)*

 - docker-compose ps

   *List all docker containers run by docker-compose*

 - docker ps -a

   *List all docker containers*

 - docker rm -f (containerid)

   *Stop forcefully and remove a docker container.
 Its id can be seen from "ps"*

 - docker exec -it (containerid or container name) /bin/bash

   *Logging into the container and do whatever you want.
 (It's like ssh or telnet)*
   *THe container must be up and running for you to log into.
 Check ps to make sure it's up and running instead of "exit(1)"*

 - docker run -it --rm (imageid or image name) /bin/bash

   *It will create a new **and temporary** container from an image you chose.
 The container will be destroyed upon exit.
 (Awesome for testing)

 # Tricks and Tips: